imaginedpraxis/praxis/example/_posts/2025-10-12-Part II — Frameworks for Tracing Sociotechnical Imaginaries.md

 ## Mapping imaginaries through disciplinary frameworks

-Across disciplines, substantial work has sought to trace sociotechnical systems and embed them within broader accounts of **macro-level evolution**.
+Substantial work has sought to trace sociotechnical systems and embed them within broader accounts of **macro-level evolution**.
 The field of **journalism** is especially fruitful: its *performative* dimension means imaginaries are publicly enacted and documented.

 The digital transformation of journalism has unfolded as a sequence of **promises, anxieties, and reinventions**.
 From the optimism of early online news to the platformization of the 2010s and today’s fascination with AI, each phase articulated a distinct technological future for journalism.